yigitarikaltin/SQL-TEMELLER-/README.md

 # SQL-TEMELLER-
-i learned how to use create table and drop table.
+i learned how to use create table, drop table, add and alter table.